 MyCoinDeal is AWS Mining’s crypto wallet service for digital asset investments.

-AWS Mining managed to get money from 19 investors in the state of Texas, with the company agreeing to the Commissioner’s order to pay back the 19 users their investment minus any profits they made.
+AWS Mining managed to get money from 19 investors in the state of Texas, with the company agreeing to the Commissioner’s order to pay back the 19 users investment minus any profits they made.

 The regulator took immediate action against all AWS-owned companies back in November 2018.
 At the time of the investigation, the authorities found out that AWS companies illegally enlisted sales agents by using LinkedIn, Facebook, and other online media channels.